FounderLabs-io/resources/content/Customer Development.md

 Each of the above assumptions (risks) and opportunities (ideas) are hypotheses.
 They are not reality.
 You must treat them as such.
 Thus, without data to back them up, you could be wasting time building solutions.

 Admitting these are assumptions will naturally lead you to want to resolve them.
 They are "open loops."
 So, let's close them by creating hypotheses and testing them.

-If our riskiest assumption was ""

-The template for a good hypothesis statement should look like this:

 ##### Characteristics of a Good Hypothesis

 - **Testable/Falsifiable:** You must be able to support or disprove it with data from your study.